wormhole-foundation/xdapp-book/src/wormhole/5_guardianNetwork.md

 Today, Wormhole supports a wider range of ecosystems than any other interoperability protocol because it uses simple tech (t-schnorr signatures), an adaptable, heterogenous relayer model, and a robust validator network.

-Wormhole can expand to new ecosystems as quickly as a Core Contract can be developed for the smart contract runtime.
-Relayers don't need to be factored into the security model--they just need to be able to upload messages to the blockchain.
-The Guardians are able to observe every transaction on every chain, without taking shortcuts.
+Wormhole can expand to new ecosystems as quickly as a Core Contract can be developed for the smart contract runtime, Guardians can set up infrastructure to observe every transaction for that blockchain, and Relayers can upload messages to that blockchain.

 ## Scalability